algorand/go-algorand/scripts/release/README.md

     In addition, local snapshots are used by Debian-based (`aptly`) and RHEL-based tooling to deploy the respective packages to `algorand-releases`.
 These are the packages which can then by downloaded by `apt` and `yum`.

-    There are now three separate distributions: `stable`, `beta` and `nightly`.
-All three distros contain multiple versions of the following packages, respectively: `algorand`, `algorand-beta` and `algorand-nightly`.
+    There are now two distributions: `stable` and `beta`.
+Both distros contain multiple versions of the following packages, respectively: `algorand` and `algorand-beta`.

 ## Jenkins Release Build